facebook

 If I have completed a similar subject at another institution, will I be granted subject exemption?

-The request for subject exemption must be raised with Temasek SkillsFuture Academy within 2 weeks from semester commencement and only 1 application is allowed per student per modular certificate.
-All subject exemption will be considered on a case-by-case basis at the polytechnic’s discretion.
+The request for subject exemption must be raised with Temasek SkillsFuture Academy within 2 weeks from semester commencement, and only 1 application is allowed per student per Modular Certificate.
+All subject exemptions will be considered on a case-by-case basis at the polytechnic’s discretion.

-Students are required to write in an email to TSA with the following info:
+Students are required to submit their requests in STEP with the following info:

 a) subject(s) from course applied for which applicant is seeking exemption from